Kashering Your Holiday Home Stove

 - Either – Clean the hob thoroughly and leave on full flame for 20 minutes – consider covering the hob with a blech to spread the heat during the process

 - Or – cover the base of the stove with silver foil or silicone gas stove mats which you can purchase here.

 Our position is that induction hobs cannot be kashered.

 They can be used by covering them There are a number of products available which facilitate this, including induction stove protector mats and induction discs.
 For further details on these items, please see our Recommended products page.

 Can I use the dishes/cutlery/glassware provided by the holiday cottage if it’s just for cold food?

 Ideally a person should use kosher crockery, cutlery etc or disposable items.
 However, if nothing is available, one-off use of cups, plates, bowls and spoons for cold foods is permitted.
-Knives and (and even forks) should not be used due to the pressure involved in their use.
+Knives and (and even forks) should not be used even cold – this is due to the “pressure” involved in their use.

 Can I use the kettle provided by the cottage?

 If the kettle looks normal and has only a white residue inside it, then we do not need to be concerned that it has been used for boiling other things.
 It can therefore be used.
 Preferably wipe down the outside first and then boil it up once and discard the water.
 It can then be used as normal.
 However, if it has a black residue inside it then you should not use it as this would indicate it has been used to heat something other than water.

 Is it possible to kasher the barbecue in the cottage garden?